giantswarm/releases/announcements/2020-Week-29/aws.md

 ---

-Please let <!subteam^S0GSG846L> know if you have any feedback or questions by replying to this announcement in a thread.
+Please reply to this announcement in a thread if you have any feedback or questions.